voucherifyio/voucherify-nodejs-sdk/README.md

 ### Listing redemptions

-Use `voucherify.redemptions(filter)` to get a filtered list of redemptions.
+Use `voucherify.redemptions(filter, callback*)` to get a filtered list of redemptions.

 Example - 1000 successful redemptions from April 2016: